openvinotoolkit/open_model_zoo/demos/speech_recognition_demo/python/README.md

     -i <path_to_audio>/audio.wav
 ```

+To run in *online mode* add command-line option `--online`.

 > **NOTE**: Only 16-bit, 16 kHz, mono-channel WAVE audio files are supported.

-Optional language model files, `deepspeech-0.8.2-models.kenlm` or `lm.binary` are part of corresponding model downloaded content and will be located at Model Downloader output folder after model downloading.
+Optional (but highly recommended) language model files, `deepspeech-0.8.2-models.kenlm` or `lm.binary` are part of corresponding model downloaded content and will be located at Model Downloader output folder after model downloading and conversion.
 An example audio file can be taken from `<openvino_dir>/deployment_tools/demo/how_are_you_doing.wav`.

 ## Demo Output

 The application shows time taken by the initialization and processing stages, and the decoded text for the audio file.
+In online mode the current recognition result is shown while the app is running as well.

 ## See Also